IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 - A moved system sits at its new position with its lanes.
 - Fleets can use a new lane in both directions.
 - A cut lane is gone and routes go around it.
-- An isolated system has no lanes and the game runs on.
+- An isolated system has no hyperlanes and the game carries on.
-- You can play on, save in the game and open that save here again.
+- You can keep playing, save in the game and open that save here again.

 I haven't tested Ironman saves.